pivotal/docs-tap/troubleshooting.md

 ## <a id='telemetry-fails-fetching-secret'></a> Telemetry Component Logs Show Errors Fetching the "reg-creds" Secret

-An error message occurs continuously on the `tap-telemetry-controller` logs.

-### Symptom

 When you view the logs of the `tap-telemetry` controller by running `kubectl logs -n tap-telemetry <tap-telemetry-controller-<hash> -f`, you see the following error: